Single Copy Sales - Consumer Magazines

 If a magazine in the pack is a back issue or is at all promoted as ‘free’ then it cannot be claimed as a sold copy for ABC purposes.

-A free publication (or one promoted as free) included in the multipack may be eligible to be claimed under Monitored Free Distribution or Sample Free Distribution.
-Please refer to those sections for requirements and reporting.
+Note:- A free publication (or one promoted as free) included in the multipack may be eligible to be claimed as Free Pick Up Please refer to the appropriate section for requirements and reporting.
 If a publication is claimed as a free copy within a retail multipack it must be detailed on the multipack breakout for the paid publication.

 -